A PROJECT OF THE UNIVERSITY OF CALIFORNIA IRVINE NEWKIRK CENTER FOR SCIENCE & SOCIETY,

 -- Ken Otterbourg

-Here are the names of known defendants who had their convictions vacated and charges dismissed based on misconduct in this case.
+Click here for the names of known defendants who had their convictions vacated and charges dismissed based on misconduct in this case.
 Because court records are incomplete, this list does not include all members of this group.
-The cases of hyperlinked defendants appear in our main Registry.